Property Recertifications in Broward County

 Broward BSIP Info

-What Is a 40–50 Year Recertification in Broward County?
+What Is a 40–50 Year Recertification?

 For official guidance and requirements, see the Broward County Building Safety Inspection Program (BSIP).